Cancel anytime

 Key Offerings

-- Embedded Processors: Microcontrollers and digital signal processors are used in automotive, industrial, and consumer electronics applications.
-Competitors include NXP Semiconductors (NXPI) and Renesas Electronics.
-TI holds a substantial share in this market.
+- Embedded Processors: Microcontrollers (MCUs) and digital signal processors (DSPs) used in various applications, from automotive to industrial.
+Competitors include NXP Semiconductors and Renesas Electronics.

 Market Dynamics